-The Total Pension Liability in the December 31, 2017 actuarial valuation was determined using the following actuarial assumptions:
+The Total Pension Liability in the December 31, 2018 actuarial valuation was determined using the following actuarial assumptions:

 Inflation 2.5% per year

-Overall Payroll Growth 3.5 to 10.5% per year, including inflati
+Overall Payroll Growth 3.00% per year

 Investment Rate of Return 6.75%

-Presented net of pension plan investment expense, including inflation
+\ Presented net of pension plan investment expense, including inflation

 Salary increases were based on a service-related table.
 Mortality rates for active members, retirees, and beneficiaries were based on the gender-distinct RP2000 Combined Health Mortality Tables with Blue Collar Adjustment, with male rates multiplied by 109% and female rates multiplied by 103%.
 Based on the size of the city, rates are multiplied by an additional factor of 100%.
 The rates are projected on a fully generational basis by scale BB to account for future mortality improvements.
-For disabled annuitants, the gender-distinct RP2000 Disabled Retiree Mortality Tables with Blue Collar Adjustment are used with males rates multiplied by 109% and female rates set-forward for both males and females.
+For disabled annuitants, the gender-distinct RP2000 Disabled Retiree Mortality Tables with Blue Collar Adjustment are used with males rates multiplied by 109% and female rates multiplied by 109% and female rates multiplied by 103% with a 3-year set-forward for both males and females.
 In addition, a 3% minimum mortality rate is applied to reflect the impairment for younger members who become disabled.
 The rates are projected on a fully generational basis by scale BB to account for future mortality generational basis by scale BB to account for future mortality rate is applied to reflect the impairment for younger members who become disabled.
-The rates are projected on a fully generational basis by scale BB to account for future mortality improvements by scale BB to account for future mortality improvements by scale BB to account for future mortality improvements by scale BB to account for future mortality improvements by scale BB to account for future mortality improvements by scale BB to account for future mortality improvements by scale BB to account for future mortality improvements subject to the 3% floor.
+The rates are projected on a fully generational basis by scale BB to account for future mortality improvements subject to the 3% floor.

-Actuarial assumptions used in the December 31, 2017, valuation were based on the results of actuarial experience studies.
+Actuarial assumptions used in the December 31, 2018, valuation were based on the results of actuarial experience studies.
 The experience study in TMRS was for the period December 31, 2010 through December 31, 2014.
 Healthy post-retirement mortality rates and annuity purchase rates were updated based on a Mortality Experience Investigation Study covering 2009 through 2011, and dated December 31, 2013.
 These assumptions were first used in the December 31, 2013 valuation, along with a change to the Entry Age Normal (EAN) actuarial cost method.
 Assumptions are reviewed annually.
 Plan assets are managed on a total return basis with an emphasis on both capital appreciation as well as the production of income, in order to satisfy the short-term and long-term funding needs of TMRS.